 - Slim legs

-While you want to avoid clothes that are clingy, loose or very baggy tops can also be a bad choice as these will hang off you like sacks and make you look bigger than you actually are.
+While you want to avoid clothes that are clingy, anything that's too loose fitting or very baggy can also be a bad choice as these will hang off you like sacks and make you look bigger than you actually are.
+Don't be afraid to add a belt or wear a peplum style to add waist defintion!

 Tops in single, block colours or monochrome shades will elongate your top half while tops in lots of different colours or panels will tend cut your body in half.

-Large checks and patterns, as well as tops in pastel colours, will make you look bigger than you are.
-Unless that is the look you are going for, try to avoid these styles.
+Large checks and patterns, as well as tops in pastel colours, can draw attention to your upper body and make you look bigger than you are if they are ill-fitting.

 V necklines are a great fit for you as they highlight your best feature (your bust area) however low cut tops that show too much cleavage can look unflattering.
 Longer length tops and tunics are your best friends as these will skim over the widest parts of your silhouette.